-Fluorescence Activated Cell Sorting is available on seven cytometers and performed mostly by Core Facility personnel.
+Fluorescence Activated Cell Sorting is available on seven cytometers and performed mostly by Flow Cytometry Facility personnel.
 To make an appointment user must reserve time via e-mail and have a brief discussion about the experiment with cell sorter operator.
 It is important to provide information about the source and Biosafety level of the cells, fluorochromes used for staining and estimated amount of material.

 To sort primary human materials on any of our Aria sorters, documented proof (such as a test slip) of patient's negative results of testing for HIV, Hepatitis B and Hepatitis C has to be provided prior to sort.

 No internet scheduling is available for cell sorting, scheduling website information is for viewing purpose only.
 Cancellations also cannot be made through the internet although technically possible.
 Users must notify staff about canceling by e-mailing or calling.
 Please refer to Policies to learn about our scheduling and cancellation rules.